MITHyperloopTeam/software_core/README.md

 To run in simulation mode, you'll have to start process management "deputies" pretending to be the ODroid and pilot computer.
 You can do that with:
 ```
+cd software/config
 bot-procman-deputy --name odroid &
 bot-procman-deputy --name pilot &
 ```
 and let them do their thing in the background.
+These must be run from the `software/config` directory, for dumb reasons.

 ODroid Details
 -----------------